NSLS-II/archiver-appliance/README.md

 Required python packages: requests, pandas.

-Open a terminal on the Achiver server, git clone this repository, type "cd pyAA".
+Open a terminal on the Achiver server, git clone this repository, then type "cd archiver-appliance".
 It is recommended that you should take a look at 'aa.conf' and make changes accordingly.
 After you are done with 'aa.conf', type "ipython" or "python", or other python shells:

-    >>> import aa
+    >>> from pyAA import aa

     >>> help(aa)